grdmunoz/ranked-choice-app/README.md

 votes at the end of this process wins.
 You can read [more about ranked-choice voting](https://en.wikipedia.org/wiki/Instant-runoff_voting) if you are so inclined, but this description should be sufficient to understand this app.

-TODO: REMOVE THESE FROM PROMPT REPO
-## Extensions

-- Show a progress bar on candidate
-- Improve performance of results fetching
-- There's an awful lot of literal flexbox code in one-off styled components.
-Is there a nice way to DRY this up a bit?
-- Candidates page looks pretty messy.
-  - Card grid could be prettied up.
-  - Candidate cards could show which round they made it to
-- TBD

-## Discussion questions

-- Want to add multiple elections to site.
-What needs to change?
-- What would we need to "productionize" this application?